PrincessCyanMarine/txt2html/Readme.md

 # txt to markdown and html converter
-I wanted to convert a txt file to html so I made this
+I had a txt file I wanted to convert to html, but I didn't want to make it into markdown by hand, so I made this

 # How to install/use
 Run the following on terminal